 4. Always pay balances in full every month

 It can be tempting not to pay off your card and keep more of the money for yourself.
-However, this will just put you back into the same situation you just got out from under.
+However, this will just put you back into the same situation you just got out from.
 Make sure your entire balance is paid off every single month.
 No exceptions.

 5. Review the perks

 Many people use credit cards because of the perks.
 These include cash back, free offers or even airline miles.
-However, what do you have to spend to even earn the reward?
-Is it worth racking up a large balance just to get something free?
+However, what do you have to spend to earn the reward?
+Is it worth racking up a hefty balance just to get something free?

 Companies can change their programs at any time.
 You could lose those you’ve earned or no longer be eligible to earn new ones.
 The perks may sound great, but are they really worth it?

 Trying to pay off credit card debt is not easy.
 However, can you continue to live with the financial strain they are causing you?
 Only you can decide that it is the right time to pay off credit card debt.